cgwire/awesome-cg-vfx-pipeline/README.md

 * [Ardour](https://github.com/Ardour/ardour) - Record, Edit, and Mix on Linux, macOS and Windows
 * [helio.fm](https://github.com/helio-fm/helio-workstation) - One music sequencer for all major platforms, desktop and mobile
+* [Jam](https://github.com/jam-systems/jam) - open source alternative to Clubhouse, Twitter Spaces and similar audio spaces.
+Create audio rooms that can be used for panel discussions, jam sessions, free flowing conversations, debates, theatre plays, musicals and more.
 * [LMSS](https://github.com/LMMS/lmms) - Cross-platform music production software
 * [OpenAudio](http://openaudio.webprofusion.com/) - A list of open-source VST (and other format) plugin/app projects
 * [zrythm](https://github.com/zrythm/zrythm) - a highly automated and intuitive digital audio workstation